Queue and server blocks are storage blocks that hold entities.

 In a discrete-event simulation, a queue stores entities for a length of time that cannot be determined in advance.
 The queue attempts to output entities as soon as it can, but its success depends on whether the next block accepts new entities.
 An everyday example of a queue is when you stand in a line with other people to wait for some type of service to address your needs and you cannot determine in advance how long you must wait.

-Distinguishing features of different queues include
+Distinguishing features of different queues include:

-The queue discipline, which determines which entity departs first if the queue stores multiple entities
+Discipline — A feature determines which entity departs first if the queue stores multiple entities

 In some cases, a queue in a model is similar to an analogous aspect of the real-world system being modeled.
 This kind of queue is sometimes called a physical queue.
-For example, you might use a queue to represent a sequence of
+For example, you might use a queue to represent a sequence of:

 People standing in line